sandyjmacdonald/sandyjmacdonald.github.io/_posts/2021-12-28-setting-up-influxdb-and-grafana-on-the-raspberry-pi-4.md

 Your Grafana server should now be running, and accessible via a web browser on your computer.
-Type `http://192.168.0.100:3000` to log in to Grafana, making sure to use whatever the IP address of your Raspberry Pi is.
+Type `http://192.168.0.100:3000` to log in to Grafana, making sure to use whatever the IP address (or hostname) of your Raspberry Pi is.
 Log in with username "admin" and password "admin" and then change the password to something new when prompted.

 ![Grafana, login page](/assets/grafana-1.png)